András Fekete-Győr: Member of Parliament

 Although the United for Hungary opposition alliance suffered a catastrophic defeat in the 2022 parliamentary election, Fekete-Győr obtained a mandate via the alliance's national list.
 He was chosen as leader of the newly formed Momentum parliamentary group.
-Fekete-Győr announced, MPs of the party will only take the oath, but will then boycott the rest of the inaugural meeting of the 2022–2026 parliament by walking out.
+Fekete-Győr announced that MPs of the party would only take the oath, but would then boycott the rest of the inaugural meeting of the 2022–2026 parliament by walking out.
 Fekete-Győr was replaced as leader of the parliamentary group by the new party president Ferenc Gelencsér in July 2022.

-Following the 2024 European Parliament election, where Momentum failed to win a mandate, Fekete-Győr ran for the leadership of party, but narrowly defeated by Márton Tompos.
-In October 2024 Fekete-Győr was convicted in the third instance by the Metropolitan Court for throwing a smoke bomb in front of police officers during a demonstration in 2018.
-As a result, Fekete-Győr was stripped of his mandate on 25 November 2024, becoming the first member of the national assembly since the end of communism.
+Following the 2024 European Parliament election, where Momentum failed to win a mandate, Fekete-Győr ran for the leadership of the party, but was narrowly defeated by Márton Tompos.
+In October 2024, Fekete-Győr was convicted in the third instance by the Metropolitan Court for throwing a smoke bomb in front of police officers during a demonstration in 2018.
+As a result, Fekete-Győr was stripped of his mandate on 25 November 2024, becoming the first member of the national assembly to be expelled in this way since the end of communism.
 His mandate was taken over by Katalin Cseh.

-In May 2025, Fekete-Győr urged his party the Momentum Movement not to contest in the upcoming 2026 parliamentary election, claiming that it would only result in the dispersion of opposition votes.
+In May 2025, Fekete-Győr urged his party not to contest the upcoming 2026 parliamentary election, claiming that it would only result in the dispersion of opposition votes.